eldstal/desynk/README.md

 * POWER which enables the power feed to the target device
 * THROTTLE which grounds the power feed of the target device

+### Configuration
+Edit `top.sv` to modify the pin mapping and set various parameters.
+Eventually, the parameters specified here will be used to select which modules are active.

 ## Glitch Modes
 ### `glitch_clk_fast`
 Injects a number of faster clock cycles on the target's clock input.
 The following figure shows three different